A holistic approach

 Jacqui says “Less than 1 in 10 Aussies meet their daily intake requirements for veggies and under 50% meet them for fruit.
 As a general rule of thumb, Aussies should be aiming for at least five serves of vegetables and two serves of fruit every day.”

 Why are they so important?
-“Flowing in nutrients like beta-carotene, vitamin C and E, and even antioxidants – fruits and veggies are a must-have in your immune support regimen.
+“Flowing in nutrients like beta-carotene, vitamin C and E, and even antioxidants – fruits and veggies are a must-have in your “support your immunity regimen”.
 Plus, they’re full of fibre – a win win for your immune health and even your digestion.”

 For some of the key nutrients mentioned above Jacqui recommends – “vitamin C is found in high concentrations in citrus, capsicum, cruciferous veggies, tomatoes and more.
 Zinc is high in whole grains, dairy, oysters, red meat, poultry, nuts, beans and more.
 Vitamin D is absorbed mostly from the sun but it’s also in oily fish, liver and eggs”.